wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 1. Upload the full directory into your wp-content/plugins directory
 2. Activate the plugin at the plugin administration page
-3. Open the plugin configuration page, which is located under Settings -> GA Dashboard and enter your API Key, Client Secret, Client ID and Table ID.
+3. Open the plugin configuration page, which is located under Settings -> GA Dashboard and enter your API Key, Client Secret and Client ID.
-4. Go to your Admin Dashboard, look for the widget called Google Analytics Dashboard and authorize the application.
+4. Authorize the application using the 'Authorize Application' button
+5. Go back to the plugin configuration page, which is located under Settings -> GA Dashboard to update the final settings.

 A step by step tutorial is available here: [Google Analytics Dashboard for WP video tutorial](http://www.deconf.com/en/projects/google-analytics-dashboard-for-wordpress/)

 == Frequently Asked Questions ==

-= Where can I find my Google API Key, Client Secret, Client ID and Table ID? =
+= Where can I find my Google API Key, Client Secret, Client ID? =

 Follow this step by step video tutorial: [Google Analytics Dashboard for WP](http://www.deconf.com/en/projects/google-analytics-dashboard-for-wordpress/)

+= Some settings are missing from your video tutorial ... =

+We are constantly improving our plugin, sometimes the video tutorial may be a little outdated.

 = More Questions? =